Audi Electric & Hybrid Vehicles 2026: UK Models, Technology & Ownership Benefits

 Audi's electric transformation has delivered one of the most comprehensive premium EV lineups in the UK market.
 From the accessible Q4 e-tron to the groundbreaking RS e-tron GT Performance, German engineering meets cutting-edge electric technology across every segment.

-With current 3% Benefit-in-Kind rates and EV salary sacrifice savings of 20-50%, there's never been a better time to experience an electric Audi.
-This guide covers everything you need to know about Audi's 2025 electric range, technology, and ownership benefits.
+With 4% Benefit-in-Kind rates from April and EV salary sacrifice savings of 20-50%, there's never been a better time to experience an electric Audi.
+This guide covers everything you need to know about Audi's 2026 electric and hybrid range, technology, and ownership benefits.

 Key Insights